martinolsson/beernplay.se/food.md

 If you want the ultimate burger we have you covered: Made of 70% prime rib and 30% brisket our burgers are juicy, perfectly done and full of flavors.
 We think the burger experience is not complete if you can't grab it with your hands and dig in!

 Our hotdogs are handcrafted, seasonal and hand-picked by our head chef.
 You will always find classics and some non-traditional surprising flavours.
-Add a side order and dip to complete your korv!

-{% include food.html %}
+{% include food.html lang="en" %}